-Each family will be required to have a computer system that meets the minimum specifications necessary to access the K12 Online School (OLS).
+Each family will be required to have a computer system that meets the minimum specifications necessary to access Canvas.
 Families must also have Internet access to participate in the school and all required Class Connects.
 In certain cases, based on financial need, a family may be eligible for a loaner computer.